One Born Every Minute

 One Born Every Minute is a British observational documentary series which shows activities taking place in the labour ward.
-The first series aired on Channel 4 in 2010, the second in 2011.
-Series 7 made its debut on 10 March 2015.
+The programme ran for eleven series on Channel 4, premiering on 9 February 2010 and airing its final episode on 9 May 2018.

+Channel 4 announced in August 2019 that One Born Every Minute had been cancelled.

 Production

 One Born Every Minute has to date achieved the highest ratings of any "fixed rig" multicamera documentary series, with its most popular episodes attracting audiences in excess of five million.
 The "rig" technique for making factual television was pioneered by Dragonfly founders Nick Curwin and Magnus Temple, in partnership with Channel 4 commissioning editor Simon Dickson, in 2008.

 Awards

 The first series won a 2010 BAFTA for best factual series; the second series was nominated for a 2011 BAFTA for best factual series.
 Airlock, who designed the interactive and multimedia material to accompany the series, were nominated for a 2010 BAFTA "New Media Award".

 International versions

 In February 2011 an American version of One Born Every Minute premiered in the USA on Lifetime Television and in August 2011 a French adaptation named Baby Boom premiered on France's TF1.
 There have been two seasons of the American show and five of the French.
 There have been eleven UK series.